 The Viya scandal is the biggest fine delivered by Beijing to the entertainment sector and celebrity industry.
 The backlash was immediate on social media and e-commerce platforms, from which the celebrity is now banned.
 Chen He Di, a live streamer with 200K followers on Weibo stated that this ban could affect their only source of income.
 From now on, the luxury queen of live streaming will need time to get back on track.

 In the past, a similar backlash happened to Chinese influencers.
 Zhu Chenhui was fined $10.2M USD and was banned from Weibo.
 Lin Shanshan, another notable live streamer was fined $4.3M USD and also banned from Weibo.
 The influencers world is evolving and exploding fast.
 In general, live streaming celebrities faced 1 to 2 years of backlash before going back to business.

 A Curated List of Influencers in China

 The scandal will change durably the influencers and KOLs landscape in China.
 Who will take her place?
 Who will be the new leaders of influence in China?
-How to contact the right influencers and monitor their operations?
+How do contact the right influencers and monitor their operations?

-For a successful influencers campaign in China, it is mandatory to organize and manage a local team.
+For a successful influencer campaign in China, it is mandatory to organize and manage a local team.
 Having a team located in Shanghai is key to selecting, contracting, and managing the right KOLs.
 At Gentlemen Marketing Agency (GMA), our dedicated team for influencers will come up with a curated list of influencers to avoid any bad buzz or drama.
 The selection is key, but the management is essential.

 Find more about our Kols and live streaming services